martins-jean/Real-time-data-processing-in-AWS/README.md

   - Select the AnomalyDetectionStream in the drop-down menu. <br>
   - Review that "Activate trigger" is checked and click add. <br>

-3. Navigate to the DynamoDb console and under tables, choose the WindDataTable.
+3. Navigate to the DynamoDB console and under tables, choose the WindDataTable.
 </details>

 <details>